2goodAP/generalized-key-remapper/README.md

 This change either applies the settings present in __d:\profiles\my_profile.ini__ (or creates the file with default settings, if it does not already exist) on the next run of the script.

-### Remap One Keyress to Behave as Multiple Keypresses
+### Remap One Keypress to Behave as Multiple Keypresses

 In the *active profile file*, you can assign remaps such that pressing one key will emulate the pressing of multiple keys.